zincsearch/zincsearch-docs/docs/API/document/create-with-id.md

-# UpdateDocumentWithId
+# Create document with id

-Create/Update a document and index it for searches.
+Create a document and index it for searches.
 Provide a doc Id

 Endpoint - PUT /api/:target/_doc/:id